+ADMISSIONS

-ADMISSIONS Director of Admissions Mrs. Carol A. Maalouf Phone: +971 4 399 9000 ext.
-170, +971 4 318 3170 Email: cmaalouf@aud.edu
+Director of Admissions Mrs. Carol A. Maalouf

+Email: cmaalouf@aud.edu

 AUD Admissions is the welcoming first stop for all potential AUD students and their families.
 AUD Admissions facilitates the admission process by providing AUD applications, view books and other AUD materials.
 Admissions also answers all admission related questions and queries, administers required English and Math institutional placement exams, conducts campus tours, evaluates transcripts of incoming first year students and transfer students, and clarifies specific AUD departmental entrance requirements.